Getting started with the High Definition Render Pipeline

-Unity creates a Project and automatically installs the HDRP package, and all of its dependencies.
+Unity creates a Project and automatically installs the HDRP package, and all its dependencies.
 After Unity opens the Template Project, you can see the main Scene.
-Which looks like this:

-Before you can use HDRP, you need an HDRP Asset, which controls the global rendering settings and creates an instance of the HD render pipeline.
+Before you can use HDRP, you need an HDRP Asset, which controls the global rendering settings and creates an instance of the High Definition Render Pipeline.
 The High-Definition RP Template creates an HDRP Asset for you, but you can create different HDRP Assets to suit your rendering needs, such as one HDRP Asset for every target platform.
 An HDRP Asset allows you to enable features for your entire Project in the Editor.
-It allocates memory for the different features, so you cannot edit them at runtime.
+It allocates memory for the different features, so you can't edit them at runtime.
 For more information, see HDRP Asset.

 To find the right balance between render quality and runtime performance, adjust the Frame Settings for your Cameras.
-Frame Settings allow you to enable or disable effects at runtime on a per-Camera basis, as long as you enable the effect in the HDRP Asset before entering Play Mode/building your HDRP Project.
+Frame Settings allow you to enable or disable effects at runtime on a per-Camera basis, as long as you enable the effect in the HDRP Asset before entering Play Mode or building your HDRP Project.

 Render Pipeline Wizard

 HDRP provides you with the Render Pipeline Wizard to help you set up your Project with HDRP.
 You can also use it to add support for DirectX Raytracing (DXR) or VR to your HDRP Project.
-If you use the High-Definition RP Template to create your Project, then you should not need to use the Render Pipeline Wizard, unless you want to use DXR or VR.
+If you use the High-Definition RP Template to create your Project, you don't need to use the Render Pipeline Wizard, unless you want to use DXR or VR.